giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-3.md

 import {expect} from "chai"
 ```

-Funnily enough, this was also true for Chai, but a new version that dealt with this was
-released _while I was writing this guide_.
 There's a pull request in Mocha to add a JSM wrapper,
 so it's just a matter of time till this problem is als solved for Mocha too.
+Funnily enough, this problem also existed for Chai, but a new version that dealt with this was
+released _while I was writing this guide_.

 Moreover, in terms of JSM support, I've seen more and more packages adding JSM wrappers to enable
-named imports, and it feels like the community is rallying around support for JSM in Node.js
+named imports, and it feels like the community is rallying around support for JSM in Node.js.

 ## Mocking imports using Testdouble